Aéroport d'Orly station: Location

 The station has two exits – one close to Terminals 1, 2 and 3 and one close to Terminal 4.

 History

 Orly Airport is the primary airport for domestic flights between Paris and other cities in France.
-In 1980s, several projects to better connect the airport to Paris were proposed, including an extension of Paris Métro Line 7, an additional branch of the RER B, and an extension of the RER C. Ultimately, Orlyval – a automated shuttle from the airport to Antony station on RER B – was opened in 1991.
+In 1980s, several projects to better connect the airport to Paris were proposed, including an extension of Paris Metro Line 7, an additional branch of the RER B, and an extension of the RER C. Ultimately, Orlyval – an automated shuttle from the airport to Antony station on RER B – was opened in 1991.